Skip to content

 Smart contract

 The smart contract facilitates matching between storage providers and storage clients.
 A storage client can request a certain amount of storage for a certain duration.
-This request is then posted on-chain, so that storage providers can see it, and decide whether they want to fulfill a slot in the request.
+This request is then posted on-chain, so that storage providers can see it, and decide whether they want to fill a slot in the request.

 The main parameters of a storage request are: